PTA-Schweiz/encrypted-queryparams/README.md

 The concept is as follows:

 1. Query Params are generated from the form field values
-2. the query string is encrypted using AES-GCM
+2. the query string is encrypted using AES-CBC
 3. The encrypted query string is then converted to base 64
 4. The AES key is wrapped using a RSA public key
 5. the resulting key is converted to base64